taylorychen/DnD-Matchmaker/README.md

 Users can view the posts they've been approved to join. and `leave` if they wish. \
 Users can also view other `approved` users.

-* All use of images and artwork is protected by the Copyright Fair Use Clause because it is used for educational purposes.